Actual advert for the Lytro.

 then that's OK, too.

-Of course, selling you a 16GB solid-state storage device for $100 wouldn't work if you could buy the cheap one and pop a 32GB CF card in it, so of course they made the storage non-removable.
+Of course, selling you an 8GB solid-state storage device for $100 wouldn't work if you could buy the cheap one and pop a 16GB CF card in it, so of course they made the storage non-removable.
 Everyone knows how fickle solid state devices are, so yup, when your storage device dies you're going to have to send it off to Lytro to be repaired. which assumes that they will still exist as a company when that happens.
 (Don't count on it; I'm guessing that in two years Lytro will be gone, and there will be about 10 people who still care about the Lytro.
 Nine of them will be all the people who bought it and the tenth will be me dancing around singing "I told you so, fuckers!")

 Extending this lesson to the iPhone is an exercise for the reader by which I mean Apple hates you too.
 At least they give you a free telephone with your camera.